Related Content

 Organizations that adopt this model begin to notice patterns:

-• Certain vendors frequently diverge from contract provisions
+- Certain vendors frequently diverge from contract provisions

-• Pricing structures that are specific can lead to frequent variations
+- Pricing structures that are specific can lead to frequent variations

-• Certain categories are more vulnerable to leakage than others
+- Certain categories are more vulnerable to leakage than others

 This knowledge feeds into the procurement process.

-However, it is a function of value assurance.
+It becomes a function of value assurance.

-Why is this Shift in Progress?
+Why This Shift Is in Progress

 Three forces drive changes:

-1. A growing complexity in contracts
+1. A Growing Complexity in Contracts

 Prices that are dynamic, layered discounts, and global sourcing make validation more difficult.